 The program commences on July 1 and ends on June 30th.
 Fellows in the program are enrolled in the 12-month Duke Masters in Management Clinical Informatics program in Year One of the fellowship and are expected to earn the MMCi degree by August of Year Two.

 What will be taught in the MMCi program?

 The MMCi program is the only multidisciplinary program of its kind in the U.S. and leverages Duke University’s world-renowned track record in medicine, business, and health informatics.
 As a result, MMCi students have access to the finest thought leaders, experiential learning, and resources across health care, IT, and business.
 The curriculum is described in detail at http://www.dukemmci.org/program/courses/.
 For questions about the MMCi program, contact Randy Sears, MMCi Operations Director (firstname.lastname@example.org).

-How will fellows be exposed to the “real world” of clinical informatics?
+How are fellows exposed to the “real world” of clinical informatics?

-Over the course of the fellowship, fellows will be engaged in rotations that embed them within a variety of teams at Duke so that they can apply informatics skills learned in the didactic portion to real life challenges in the complex environment of a large academic health care delivery system.
-Fellows will also participate in longitudinal informatics experiences and be expected to own ‘soup-to-nuts’ the design, implementation, and evaluation of a health information technology intervention.
-They will also be expected to disseminate the outcome of their projects through academic conferences and journals.
+Over the course of the fellowship, fellows are engaged in rotations that embed them within a variety of teams at Duke so that they can apply informatics skills learned in the didactic portion to real life challenges in the complex environment of a large academic health care delivery system.
+Fellows also participate in longitudinal informatics experiences and are expected to own ‘soup-to-nuts’ the design, implementation, and evaluation of a health information technology intervention.
+They are also expected to disseminate the outcome of their projects through academic conferences and journals.